sarathtd406/Git-tutorial-101/index.md

 $ git reset
 ```

-### 8. Create a Commit to repository
+### 7. Create a Commit to repository

 The files we need are in the staging area, let us commit them to the repository using below command.
+This Commits the tracked changes and prepares them to be pushed to a remote repository.

 ```
 $ git commit -m "your commit message"